jlc0512/Utilizing-E-Commerce-Reviews-to-Predict-Comment-Sentiments/README.md

 Author: Jillian Clark

 ## Overview
 For the purpose of this project, I am a Data Scientist contractor working with different Women's Fashion Brands, such as Zara and Aerie.
-This project aims to create classify tweets as positive or negative so the customer service teams can respond appropriately, such as responding to customer concerns in negative tweets and retweeting positive tweets.
+This project aims to create a generalizable classification model to identify customer comments as having negative or positive sentiment.For demonstration purposes, I will utilize my model to classify tweets as positive or negative so the customer service teams can respond appropriately, such as responding to customer concerns in negative tweets and retweeting positive tweets.
+The model can be expanded to classify comments on Instagram, message boards, fashion blogs, etc.

 ## Business Problem
-Amazon's marketing team for beauty products has recognized a big opportunity to improve the emails they send to customers following a purchase.
-Customers open these post-purchase emails [17% more often](https://www.klaviyo.com/blog/post-purchase-emails) than other types of automated emails.
-In addition to the visibility of post-purchase emails, their timing is critically important in the lifecyle of a customer.
-Succesfully re-engaging a customer at the post-purchase stage places them back into a consideration stage which will eventually lead to future purchases, increasing the customer's purchase frequency and lifetime value.
-However, re-engagment depends on these emails featuring content that customers want to engage with.

-To help improve the engagment with their post-purchase emails, Amazon's beauty marketing team has pulled in an internal group of data scientists to create a recommendation system that will select personalized product recommendations for customers to include in post-purchase emails.
-Succesfull product recommendations must be personalized, relevant, and timely.
-Personalized in that they accurately predict products a given customer will enjoy, relevant because they don't recommend products the customer just purchased, and timely becuase they have the ability to tailor recommendations to seasonal events.
+Natural language processing (NLP) has proved to be a highly effective technology for companies to save time and money while optimizing business processes.
+One of the major benefits of natural language processing for businesses is the ability to process massive volumes of text across varioius outlets, such as social media platforms, blogs, comments, and so on.
+By utilizing a machine learning model to classify text as positive or negative, businesses can send the comments to the appropriate teams, such as Quality Assurance for negatively sentimented comments or Marketing for positively sentimented comments.
+Businesses can utilize this model to detect persisting issues in manufacturing and take necessary measures to implement feedback for their next clothing drops.
+Companies can also take the opportunity to respond to negative comments, making customers feel heard and improve brand loyalty.

 ## Data Understanding and Preparation
-Data for this project was pulled from a compiled dataset of Amazon Beauty product reviews and meta data in two seperate JSON files.
-The datasets can be found [here](http://jmcauley.ucsd.edu/data/amazon/links.html).
-We utlized the smaller dataset known as 5-core which contained data for products and reviewers with at least 5 entries.
+Data for this project was pulled from a compiled dataset of Women's E-Commerce Clothing Reviews compiled in one CSV file.
+The dataset can be found [here](https://www.kaggle.com/datasets/nicapotato/womens-ecommerce-clothing-reviews).

-Our review data contained 198,502 reviews from 22,363 reviewers.
-The reviews spanned across 12,101 unique products.
+The review data contained 23,486 reviews.
+Additional variables included Clothing ID, Age, Title (of the review if there was one), Review Text, Rating, Recommended IND (whether or not the customer recommends a product), Positive Feedback Count (number of other customers who found the review positive), Division Name (categorical name of product high-level division), Department Name, and Class Name.
 Reviews ranged on a scale of 1-5.
 A majority of reviews received an overall review of 5, which could be a limitation to our model.

 Here we see a distribution of the number of reviews each product has received.
 A majority of our ratings received under 10 ratings.